unoplatform/Uno.Samples/README.md

 An example that demonstrates the use of embedded resources and how to read them from your app.
 Note that the [`Default namespace`](https://stackoverflow.com/questions/2871314/change-project-namespace-in-visual-studio) property of all projects is the same in order for the embedded resource names to be the same on all platforms.

-### HtmlControls

-This is a WASM-only sample.
-It is creating _native_ HTML elements that can be used directly in XAML.

-## LocalizationSamples
 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/UI/EmbeddedResources)

 ### FileSavePicker iOS